cronburg/comp116-ckarl/forensics/README.txt

 5. Is there a root password?
 If so, what is it?

-Yes, the password of "toor" can be found as follows:
+Yes, the root password (“toor”) of the system can be found as follows:

 $ strings sdcard.dd | egrep "^([a-z_][a-z0-9_]{0,30}):[^:]*:[0-9]*:[0-9]*:[0-9]*:[0-9]*:[^:]*:[^:]*:$" > shadow